 Different types of targeted drug therapy can be used to treat cervical cancer.

 Vascular endothelial growth factor (VEGF) is a protein that helps tumors form new blood vessels (a process known as angiogenesis) to get nutrients they need to grow.
 Some targeted drugs called angiogenesis inhibitors stop VEGF from working and block this new blood vessel growth.

 Bevacizumab (Avastin®) is an angiogenesis inhibitor that can be used to treat advanced cervical cancer.
-It is a monoclonal antibody (a man-made version of a specific immune system protein) that targets vascular endothelial growth factor (VEGF), a protein that helps new blood vessels to form.
+It is a monoclonal antibody (a man-made version of a specific immune system protein) that targets VEGF.

 This drug is often used with chemo for a time.
 Then, if the cancer responds, the chemo may be stopped and the bevacizumab given by itself until the cancer starts growing again.